-We can manage very heavy periods with birth control, but mainly the pill or the depo shot.
-Other forms of birth control, like the Nexplanon implants or IUDs, are usually done by family practice providers, internal medicine providers, and gynecologists.
+We can manage very heavy periods with birth control, but mainly the pill or the Depo shot.
+Other forms of birth control, like Nexplanon implants or IUDs, are usually done by family practice providers, internal medicine providers, and gynecologists.

 Those of us who just see kids usually defer to those who do these procedures more often because they see adult patients and are better trained.

 We can evaluate for polycystic ovarian syndrome with blood work, but then we refer to gynecology if further management is needed.